South Devon & Torbay Table Tennis League

 28. At the end of the season, the winners in each division shall be the team which has gained the most points in that division.
 In the event of a tie in points won, the winners will be decided on matches won and then on matches drawn, if still level then the decision is based on the total of individual games won in the matches between each of the teams involved.
 If the teams are still level, then the teams concerned shall play each other on a neutral table, such venue to be decided by the Executive Committee.
 The above will also be used to determine the final position for all other teams in that division.

-29. All matches shall start at 7:15 pm by which time two members of each team shall be present.
+29. All matches shall start at 7pm or 7:15 pm, at the discretion ofbthe home team, by which time two members of each team shall be present.
 The third player should arrive by 8:00 pm, but this time may be extended by prior agreement between the teams.
 Matches may start earlier by mutual consent.
 The order of play shall be laid down by the Executive Committee and shall be as follows: where 3 players on one side are named A, B & C and the 3 players on the other side are named X, Y & Z.

 Set 1 A v X Set 4 B v X Set 7 B v Z

 Set 2 B v Y Set 5 A v Z Set 8 C v X

 Set 3 C v Z Set 6 C v Y Set 9 A v Y Set 10 Doubles